mrh0wl/duestrailbot/README.md

 ## Note

 - If you want any help you can ask [here](https://t.me/mrh0wl) or [open an issue](https://github.com/mrh0wl/duestrailbot/issues/new)
-- If you want to see the bot in acion search for [@duestrailbot](https://t.me/duestrailbot) in telegram
+- If you want to see the bot in action search for [@duestrailbot](https://t.me/duestrailbot) in telegram

 ## Credits